 Annual award of $1000-5000 to a part-time or full-time student pursuing either an associate's of applied science, bachelor's or master's degree in accounting at an accredited community college, college, university or professional school of accounting located in Washington State.
 Applicants must have a minimum GPA of 2.05 overall and 3.00 in accounting, and must have also completed a minimum of 30 semester hours or 45 credit hours within four weeks of the application deadline of May 16, 2011.
 Details and application are available at www.aswaseattle.org.

 AMERICAN WELDING SOCIETY FOUNDATION

 AMERICAN WELDING SOCIETY FOUNDATION, INC. Several scholarships available to full-time students pursuing degrees in welding engineering and welding engineering technology.
 Various requirements, restrictions, and awards.
-Most scholarships have an application deadline of March 1, 2013 for the following Fall term.
-Visit the AWS website at www.aws.org/foundation/ or contact the AWS Foundation office at 800-443-9353, ext 250.
+Most scholarships have an application deadline of February 15, 2014 for the following Fall term.
+Visit the AWS website at https://scholarship.aws.org to complete the on-line application, or contact the AWS Foundation office at 800-443-9353, ext 250.